 My work focuses on how our built environments (home neighborhood, parks, streets, worksites, schools, etc.) impact our health and how this impact differs spatially and across populations.
 I’m an expert in emerging technologies and active transportation and physical activity including the use of crowdsources, webcams, accelerometry, GPS, and GIS.
 I’ve evaluated Open Streets programs, Complete Streets policies, park use and access, and worksite environments that support movement and healthy eating.
 I teach courses on data management and analysis, GIS, and built environment and public health.

-Associate Professor, Dept. of Biological Sciences
+Associate Professor, College of Natural Resources

 Email | Personal website